Prof. Dai Haijing

 Associate ProfessorB.A.
 (Literature and Economics) (Peking University); M.S.W., M.A.
 (Sociology), Ph.D.
 (University of Michigan); RSW 3943 1830

-- Community organizing and development
+- Urbanization and rural development

-- Reforms and contentions in post-socialist China
+- Power inequality and resistance in post-socialist China

 - Dai, H. (2016).
 The making of "modern female workers" in reemployment programs in post-socialist China.
 Social Service Review, 90(2), 235-263.